 What's Not Included

-We are working in Phang Nga in order to gain an understanding of the local ecosystem, help with current environmental protection initiatives, and conduct research contributing to future conservation efforts.
+We are working in Phang Nga in order to gain an understanding of the local ecosystems, help with current environmental protection initiatives, and conduct research contributing to future conservation efforts of a range of unique and endangered species..
 Our goal is to sustain the long-term conservation of the area and aid in the preservation of the natural environment in conjunction with local communities.

 We are working in Phang Nga to preserve and better understand some of the astonishingly beautiful and diverse ecosystems in the area.
 Our goal is to sustain the long-term conservation of marine and terrestrial systems by using a three-tiered approach: